dataprofessor/streamlit-for-llm/content/Lesson-4.md

 ## 3. Setting your OpenAI API key

 When using the LLM model from OpenAI, we're going to need an API key.

+> 💡 Note
+>
-Please refer to [Getting your own OpenAI API key](Lesson-2.md#4-getting-your-own-openai-apikey) from Lesson 2 of this course.
+> To get an API key, please refer to [Getting your own OpenAI API key](Lesson-2.md#4-getting-your-own-openai-apikey) from Lesson 2 of this course.

 ## 4. Using LangChain